httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 * APIs for server push are currently unavailable in some implementations, and vary widely in others.
 In particular, there is no current browser API for it.

-* Server push is not supported in HTTP/1.1 or HTTP/1.0, and therefore will not transit hops over those protocols.
+* Server push is not supported in HTTP/1.1 or HTTP/1.0.

 * Server push does not form part of the "core" semantics of HTTP, and therefore might not be supported by future versions of the protocol.